decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-05-scriptable-scene.md

   entityController: EntityController = null
 }
   ```
-2. An instance of your class is created using a [transport](https://github.com/decentraland/metaverse-rpc#transports) as argument.
+2. An instance of your class is created using a [transport](https://github.com/decentraland/metaverse-rpc#transports) as an argument.
-3. Once the class is created, it requires to the host (the engine) an instance of `EntityController`, it is an
+3. Once the class is created, it requires an instance of `EntityController` to the host (the engine) , this is an asynchronous call.
-  asynchronous call.
-4. The host responds to that request and a proxy is created and assigned to the property `entityController`
+4. The host responds to that request and a proxy is created and assigned to the property `entityController`.
-5. Once all requirements are fulfilled, the scene calls the `sceneDidMount()` method and you can be sure the required
-  apis are loaded in your class instance
+5. Once all requirements are fulfilled, the scene calls the `sceneDidMount()` method and you can be sure the required apis are loaded in your class instance.

 ## Client side scenes

-Also known as "Local scenes" are compiled using the `metaverse-compiler` into a WebWorker.
-The `scene.json` points to
-the compilated `scene.js` file.
+Client-side scenes, also known as "Local scenes", are compiled using the `metaverse-compiler` into a WebWorker.
+The `scene.json` points to the compiled `scene.js` file.

-The entry point of the WebWorker is defined in the `build.json`:
+The entry point for the WebWorker is defined in the `build.json`:

 ```json
 [{